pegasus-isi/rosetta-pegasus/README.md

 ## Binaries

 The ab initio executable can be found in ```rosetta*/main/source/bin```.
 Navigate to this directory and copy the AbinitioRelax file to the ```bin``` directory of the rosetta_workflow.
-Make sure the file name in the last line of proteinfold.sh matches with the one you copied.
+Make sure the file name in the last line of proteinfold.sh matches the one you copied.

 ## Database
 The Pegasus workflow takes as input the database as a tarball file.
 Create the tar file of the database folder found in ```rosetta*/main``` and place it in the ```database``` directory of the workflow.